 As with the analysis for Yolo Bypass, the potential for juvenile Chinook salmon entry into Sutter Bypass via Moulton, Colusa, and Tisdale weirs was examined with daily downscaled CALSIM data (1922-2003) during the main November-March inundation period.
-The development of the downscaled data is provided in Appendix 5A7, Daily Pattern Development for the Estimation of Daily Flows and Weir Spills in CALSIM.
 This generally showed limited a limited proportion of flow entering Sutter Bypass via Moulton Weir for any scenario (Table 11-18), whereas there were greater proportions of flow entering Sutter Bypass via Colusa and Tisdale weirs (Tables 11-19 and 11-20).
 Similar to the pattern observed for proportion of flow entering Yolo Bypass via Fremont Weir as discussed above, differences between Alternatives 1, 2, and 3 and the NAA during the main periods of Sutter Bypass inundation (i.e., wetter years) tended to be more limited, with larger relative differences occurring during periods with lower percentages of flow entering Sutter Bypass (Tables 11-19 and 11-20).
 This indicates the potential for a somewhat lower proportion of juvenile winter-run Chinook salmon entering the Sutter Bypass from the Sacramento River under Alternatives 1, 2, and 3 relative to the NAA.